 In 2018 I went through the rigorous certification process of becoming a certified eating disorders specialist (CEDS) through the esteemed organization, The International Association of Eating Disorders Professionals (IAEDP).
-As an eating disorders expert, I provide evidence-based treatment to individuals suffering from disordered eating and eating disorders.
+As an eating disorders expert, I provide evidence-based treatment to individuals suffering from eating disorders.

-In addition to working with my clients, I enjoy sharing my knowledge and experience with my colleagues and other professionals by conducting professional by conducting professional workshops on CBT, trauma, eating disorders, and self-harm.
+In addition to working with my clients, I enjoy sharing my knowledge and experience with my colleagues and other professionals by conducting professional workshops on topics which include CBT, trauma, eating disorders, and OCD.

 Karen Chinca, LICSW